 How to Manage Disks in a Cluster with Deduplication and Compression

 Consider the following guidelines when managing disks in a cluster with deduplication and compression enabled.
+These guidelines do not apply to compression-only vSAN.

 - Avoid adding disks to a disk group incrementally.
-For more efficient deduplication and compression, consider adding a disk group to increase cluster storage capacity.
+For more efficient deduplication and compression, consider adding a disk group to increase the cluster storage capacity.

 - When you add a disk group manually, add all the capacity disks at the same time.